Fresh Water at Hudson

 • pro Rada cooks the best food the reviewer has ever had.

-• pro Freshwater feels like home.
+• pro Freshwater feels like being at home; it is comfortable and cozy.

 • pro The dining area is large and welcoming.